These tips on how to make your business visible on Twitter is part 2 of my tips on how to dominate Twitter.

 - Then, create different Twitter copies of that post.

 - Ask your community.
 That one is easy, right?

 Pro Tip: Your relatable content will get shared often.
 And it can potentially bring more people to your site.

 If you want to make your business and services to become visible to MORE people, then Twitter advertisement is your way to go.
 The data be This says that:

 - 80% of Twitter users have followed an SMB after seeing their promoted post.

 - 68.7 % of users have purchased from a company (SMB) once or more because of Twitter.

-- A well-planned Twitter ad saves you money.
+> A well-planned Twitter ad saves your money.

-- Measure your ads’ impact on your key performance indicator.
+> Measure your ads’ impact checking out your key performance indicator metric/s.